vippsas/vipps-developers/settlements/xml/README.md

 * [Gross settlements](/downloads/settlements/xml/Example-Gross.xml)
 * [Net settlements](/downloads/settlements/xml/Example-Gross.xml)

-## Changes to the Vipps settlement report XML schema from v2.0 to v3.0
+## Changes to the settlement report XML schema from v2.0 to v3.0

 **NB!** New settlements will contain a mix of captures and refunds.
 To make the numbers unambiguous we have introduced new fields